intrig-unicamp/P4-HH/README.md

 ```

-The file ```corr_dataset.py``` for prearinf data set to analyze correlation.
+The file ```corr_dataset.py``` for analyzing the correlation.

-2. The second test is used to anaylze the missed heavy hitter (or hidden heavy hitters) due to the disjoint time window.
+2. The second test is used to anaylze the missed HHs (or hidden heavy hitters) due to the disjoint time window.
 We can call the function ```resultMissedHHFlows``` using ```results.py``` to perform the test.